dxaviud/dxaviud/README.md

 ### What I learned today

-- Look big act small
+- JavaScript is a pain to debug